400 Series Shinkansen: Exterior

-In terms of style, the 400 series were originally painted a medium silver grey with a darker roof and area around the cab windows and underframe.
-However they were refurbished and repainted between 1999 and 2001, with a higher area of dark bluish-grey on the underside, coming up almost to the side windows, and separated from the silver grey with a green stripe.
-The dark grey on the roof and around the cab windows was removed.
+The 400 series was originally painted medium silver-grey, with a darker roof and darkened areas around the cab windows and underframe.
+Between 1999 and 2001, the fleet was refurbished and repainted, adopting a revised livery featuring a higher area of dark bluish-grey on the lower body, rising to just below the side windows and separated from the silver-grey upper body by a green stripe.
+The dark grey treatment on the roof and around the cab windows was removed.